- What are the benefits of the P-Card?

 - Can the P-Card be used for subscriptions?

 Yes.
 Subscriptions are an appropriate purchase on the P-Card.
-Source documentation for a subscription may include a subscription form or confirmation slip from the vendor.
+Source documentation for a subscription may include a subscription form or confirmation slip from the supplier.

 See the UCD Policy and Procedure Manual for more information on allowable P-Card transactions.

 - What information appears on the Procurement Card (PCDO) document?